edison-tran/Stroke-Prediction/README.md

 ## Geographic Disparities
 Regarding the influence of residence, whether individuals resided in urban or rural environments, a slight yet discernible difference was observed in stroke occurrences.
-Individuals located in urban environments had a stroke incidence rate of roughly 4.44% higher than those living within rural locations.
+Individuals located in urban environments had a stroke incidence rate of roughly 4.44% higher than those living in rural locations.
 While not indicative of a drastic disparity, this distinction in stroke rate suggests subtle differences in environmental or lifestyle factors.
 Urban factors such as dietary standards(increased consumption of processed foods), air pollution, level of physical activity, or lack of sleep may contribute to the differential.
-In contrast, factors may consist of limited healthcare accessibility, scarcity of resources(crucial nutrients may be absent), or climate change factors could also subtly influence stroke incidence for rural inhabitants.
+In contrast, factors such as limited healthcare accessibility, scarcity of resources(crucial nutrients may be absent), or climate change could also subtly influence stroke incidence for rural inhabitants.

 # Conclusion